It's a tradition that's thousands of years old and, like the moon that lights up the celebration, it's still going strong!

 during the Chinese

-New Year), but whatever name it goes by, the centuries-old
+Lantern Festival).
+But whatever name it goes by, the centuries-old

 festival remains a beloved annual ritual celebrating an abundance